-Here’s another picture of trusses in the same new construction house as before.
-In this case, there’s no floor above so the truss web doesn’t need to be anywhere near as strong.
+In this section of the house, there’s no floor above.
+That means the truss web doesn’t need to be anywhere near as strong.

-If you compare this to the earlier image you’ll notice that the diagonal beams are longer and spread farther apart.
+If you compare this to the earlier image, you’ll notice that the diagonal beams are longer and spread farther apart.

-They were only designed to support the weight of the roof, drywall and lighting fixtures – not additional storage!
+They were only designed to support the weight of the roof, drywall, and lighting fixtures – not additional storage!

 Installing overhead storage (location, location, location)

 It’s way outside the scope of this article to do a step-by-step installation guide.
 However, I will make a couple of suggestions on how to install overhead storage if you want to go that route.

 The FLEXIMOUNTS 4ft by 8ft Overhead Garage Storage Rack is a great way to maximize your storage space.
 This heavy-duty overhead storage system is made of powder-coated steel and has a capacity of up to 550 lbs.
 The height can be adjusted from 22 to 40 inches.

 Spread the load